czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

 - **Market Value**: the price at which a willing buyer and a willing seller, each without undue pressure, would buy and sell a particular property, as of a particular date
   - The sale must actually happen

 - **Appraised Value**: an estimate or opinion of property value, for a particular purpose as of a particular date, by a particular appraiser
   - The three primary appraisal methods are: sales comparison, capitalization of income, and replacement cost
   - Each of the three appraisal methods should, in theory, produce a similar valuation
   - Hypothetical
+  - Understanding that human nature wants to buy at a reasonable value => you don't want to overpay
   - **Sales Comparison (or Comparable Sales)**: compares recent sales of highly comparable properties that are similar in location, size, age, construction quality, and other factors
-    - This is generally the only method used for residential properties, and one of the three methods used to appraise commercial properties
+    - This is generally the only method used for residential properties
+    - One of the three methods used to appraise commercial properties
+    - Accounts for small differences between each property

 - **Capitalization of Income**: gross rent multiplier, capitalization of net operating income, and discounted present value (DCF) of projected future annual NOI

+  - Commercial properties are bought for the income they generate
   - **Gross Rent Multiplier**: `Annual Rental Income x Gross Rent Multiplier = Price/Value`
+    - `Annual Rental Income`: doesn't include expenses, just the revenue
-      - The gross rent multiplier must be derived from the GRMs on sales of comparable properties
+    - `Gross Rent Multiplier (GRM)`: derived from the GRMs on sales of comparable properties in the area
+      - Can be derived with data on annual rental income and sale price
+      - Determined by the appraiser
+      - Usually a whole number
+      - Higher GRM => higher price => hotter real estate market

+    - 1-year stabilized analysis
     - This simple method is often used for valuing apartments

   - **Capitalization of NOI**: `Cap Rate = NOI / Price`, so `NOI / Cap Rate = Price` and `Cap Rate x Price = NOI`
+    - `Cap Rate`: capitalization rate; derived from recent sales of comparable properties and is affected by market conditions
+      - Usually a small percent

-      - NOI: net operating income
+    - `NOI`: net operating income
       - Differs from rental income by accounting for expenses (`NOI = Revenue - Expenses`)
-      - The capitalization rate (aka cap rate) is derived from recent sales of comparable properties and is affected by market conditions
+    - 1-year stabilized analysis
+    - Cap rates follow interest rates
       - Falling interest rates will tend to lower cap rates, while rising interest rates will increase cap rates

+    - Cap rates are inversely correlated with price
+      - Asset values are inversely correlated with interest rates => as interest rates rise, the amount of debt you can take on decreases => prices fall

     - An increase in demand relative to supply in the local market will lower cap rates, while an increase in supply relative to demand will raise cap rates
+      - Increase in demand => higher price => lower cap rates and vice versa

   - **Discounted Present Value (DCF)**: a 10-year cash flow model is typically created
+    - Typically doesn't happen, except for pretty sizable properties; more expensive
-      - The discount rate used (or required internal rate of return) is based on the buyer's assessment of the risk of achieving the projected future NOI and projected future sale price relative to current alternative investments and capital market benchmarks
+    - The discount rate used (or required internal rate of return) is based on the buyer's subjective assessment of the risk of achieving the projected future NOI and projected future sale price relative to current alternative investments and capital market benchmarks
+    - Appearance of precision, very complex
+      - Far more imprecise in some ways due to increased scale of predictions

   - **Replacement Cost**: the sum of `Land Value + Depreciated Replacement Cost of the Improvements`
     - What would it cost to build the property today?
     - May be different than capitalization of income, due to the value of things like leases that aren't explicitly tied to the property
       - Worry if the replacement cost is significantly lower than the capitalization of income estimate
-    - Depreciation of the building can come from physical depreciation, functional obsolescence, and external obsolescence
-    - The land value is derived from a comparable sales analysis of similar land parcels
     - The replacement cost approach is more reliable when the improvements are relatively new
+      - Older buildings require large depreciation numbers, which are backed by relatively little data
     - **Land Value**: a "highest and best use" analysis to determine the value of a particular land site, whether the land is vacant or improved
+      - Derived from a comparable sales analysis of similar land parcels
+        - Model on parking lots, which are essentially worth their land value, as they don't generate income
       - A particular land parcel might actually be worth more if the existing improvements are demolished and removed
+        - If this is the case, the demolition cost is included
+    - Depreciation of the building can come from physical depreciation, functional obsolescence, and external obsolescence
+      - Physical depreciation: paint chipping off, carpets thin, etc.
+      - Functional obsolescence: bathrooms too small, features don't meet standards of the current marketplace
+      - External obsolescence: new sewage treatment plant was installed upwind of your building

 ## Lecture 8: Investment Analysis and Taxation of Income Properties

 - **Investment Benefits**: cash flow (after taxes), price appreciation, diversification
+  - The cash flow is taxable => look at cash flow after taxing
+    - Have a significant partner in all investments => the government

   - Price Appreciation: looking for prices to grow over time
-    - Dependent on the specific investment
+    - Dependent on the specific investment, investments don't always appreciate in value
+  - Diversification: multiple investments with the hope of offsetting poor investments

 - **Real Estate Cycle**: the real estate industry is cyclical, with periods of growth and periods of decline in rents, occupancy, and property values
   - Cycle length is dynamic
   - The industry is very large and highly competitive, with many owners and limited concentration of ownership
 - **Investment Strategies**: risk/return focus (core, value-added, or opportunistic), property type (e.g., office, retail, apartments, hotels), and/or geographical focus
+  - Risk/Return
+    - Core: low risk/low return
+    - Value-Added: medium risk/medium return
+    - Opportunistic: high risk/high return
+      - Ex) Development deals

+    - On average over time, higher returns should be expected with higher risk, but this isn't always true
+    - Market rising => higher risk more likely to outperform, vice versa

+  - Property/Geographic focus relies on an expertise in a specific area of investment
+    - Specialist > generalist

+  - Can work in some combination of all 3 => harder due to lack of expertise

 - **Market Analysis**: supply/demand analysis or property type and local market, and local absorption projections to forecast future occupancy rates and rent levels
+  - Absorption: the forecast of tenant leasing activity in the given market

 - **Leverage**: the use of debt to acquire or own property
+  - Real estate assets are large, so they are almost always financed by debt

-- **Loan to Value Ration (LTV)**: mortgage balance divided by property value (or price)
+- **Loan to Value Ratio (LTV)**: `Mortgage Balance / Property Value/Price`
+  - `Mortgage Balance`: the principal balance of the loan at the time of calculation
+  - The rest of the value is made up for by the equity investment/down payment

-- **Debt Service Coverage Ratio (DSCR)**: annual NOI divided by mortgage payments
+- **Debt Service Coverage Ratio (DSCR)**: `Annual NOI / Annual Mortgage Payment`
   - A higher DSCR shows a greater ability for the borrower to make mortgage payments
+    - Lenders want a cushion above 1.0 for the DSCR to account for potential failure
-  - **Net Operating Income (NOI)**: rent and other property income minus operating expenses
+- **Net Operating Income (NOI)**: `Property Income - Operating Expenses`
+  - `Property Income`: rental income and other income directly from the property
   - NOI is often capitalized to determine the market value of a property
+  - Before debt and taxes

-- **Before Tax Cash Flow**: NOI minus debt service and capital expenditures
+- **Before Tax Cash Flow**: `NOI - (Debt Service + Capital Expenditures)`
+  - `Debt Service`: interest and principal
+  - `Capital Expenditures`: repairs, improvements, etc.

-- **After Tax Cash Flow**: before tax cash flow minus taxes
+- **After Tax Cash Flow**: `Before Tax Cash Flow - Taxes`
   - The government is your partner in every investment through its power to tax the annual income and capital gains from sale
   - Federal, state, local, and all other taxes must be considered
-- **Taxable Income**: net operating income minus interest and tax depreciation
+- **Taxable Income**: `NOI - (Interest + Tax Depreciation)`
+  - `Interest`: only the interest portion of the periodic loan payments
+    - The principal payments aren't deductible under tax law

   - **Tax Depreciation**: the amount of the purchase price allocated to the improvements, exclusive of the land, is the depreciable cost bases of the property
+    - Appraisal of partitioning is based on rational metrics
     - The depreciable cost basis can be amortized as tax depreciation over 27.5 years for residential income properties and 39 years for non-residential income properties
+      - Residential income properties (apartments) have a more favorable amortization

+    - You want more tax depreciation, as it acts as an offset to the taxable income

 - **Mortgage Interest Deduction**: the interest portion of the monthly P&I payments is tax deductible for primary and secondary homes on loans totaling up to $750,000
+  - Applies to your personal income tax return

 - **Unleveraged Returns vs. Leveraged Returns**: the internal rate of return (IRR), return on equity (ROE), and equity multiple from an investment before and after the effect of mortgage financing
+  - Equity: the amount paid without loans
   - The leveraged returns should generally be higher than the unleveraged returns to account for the additional risk from the use of leverage

 - Most investment property loans are balloon payment loans
-  - Homes are less risk, so lenders are more willing to use fully-amortizing loans for them
+  - Homes are less risky, so lenders are more willing to use fully-amortizing loans for them